Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 As a sac material, silicone is actually not as good as latex.
 It does not stick as tightly when shellacked to the section; and because it’s not as elastic as latex, it does not work as well when filling the pen.
 Also, because it is gas permeable, you have to keep the pen nib upward when it’s not in use to prevent leaks.
 Silicone’s virtue is that it doesn't outgas sulfur compounds, and that’s why I use it in pens that are known for discoloration problems.
 A Jade Duofold, or a Pearl and Black one, would get silicone.
 An orange pen like yours (officially named Chinese Red or Lacquer Red, but what’s in a name?) would not get silicone because the material of which it’s made just doesn’t seem to discolor much at all.
-We would also use silicone in clear demonstrator pens because of its transparency.
-(We use modern exact-replacement PVC sacs to replace dead Parker Pli-Glass sacs.)
+I would also use silicone in clear demonstrator pens because of its transparency.
+(I use modern exact-replacement PVC sacs to replace dead Parker Pli-Glass sacs.)

 I know this is a probably a dumb question, but I have several Pilot Vanishing Point pens and I want to know if I can use the nib from a Pilot Capless in them.
 They don’t sell the Capless here in America so what’s the difference between the Capless and the VP?

 If you’re talking about a current (post-2000) Capless, there’s no difference between the pens except the name.
 Here are a Vanishing Point and a Capless together; can you tell which is which?